We use cookies on this site to enhance your experience.

 The MRP proposal should describe your initial ideas about what you propose to investigate, how you propose to carry out the research, and its potential relevance or contribution to scholarship in the proposed area.
 It should be seen as a tool for helping you define a topic that is feasible with the resources and time available — and, most importantly, it should explain why it is a topic that is worth researching and writing about.

-Prior to submission of this proposal, you must approach a faculty member with expertise in the relevant area to discuss the possibility of supervision by October 20 with a preliminary draft of the MRP proposal.
-If the potential supervisor feels that the project is viable and agrees to supervise the project, he/she will notify the Graduate Coordinator by December 1 by email.
+Prior to submission of this proposal, you must approach a faculty member with expertise in the relevant area to discuss the possiblity of supervision at the earliest opportunity, but no later than October 1, with a preliminary draft of the MRP proposal on hand.
+The MRP proposal should be approximately 3 to 4 double-spaces pages (not includng the bibliography).
+If the potential supervisor feels that the project is viable and agrees to supervise the project, they will notify the Graduate Coordinator by email.
+A second draft is due to the potential supervisor for approval/emendation on the first Monday after Reading Week (one week from Thanksgiving Monday).
+This time is intended for the final drafting of the proposal, and for obtaining the supervisor's support for the viability of the project, and agreement to supervise prior to submission to the Graduate Studies Committee.

 The proposal should aim to identify the following: